The solution of the Loewy-Radwan conjecture: Introduction

 where $B\in M_{p\times (k-1)}(\mathbb{C})$, $D\in M_{k-1}(\mathbb{C})$ and $E\in M_{(k-1)\times (n-k-p+1)}(\mathbb{C})$ are arbitrary and $ $ is an arbitrary upper triangular matrix with equal diagonal entries. \end{thm}

-The proof of this theorem is inspired by the proof of the generalization of Gerstenhaber's theorem to semisimple Lie algebras in \cite{DKK}.
+The proof of this theorem is inspired by the proof of the generalization of Gerstenhaber's theorem to semisimple Lie algebras given in \cite{DKK}.
 Although our proof is technically more challenging, it is possible to adapt some of the main ideas from \cite{DKK} to our situation.
-Let us briefly explain the main ideas of the proof of the above theorem.
-To show that $\displaystyle\dim V\le {n\choose 2}+{k\choose 2}+1$, we first observe that $V$ belongs to some (projective) subvariety of a Grassmannian variety, which is invariant for the action of the (solvable) group of invertible upper triangular matrices induced by conjugation.
-The Borel Fixed Point Theorem then enables us to reduce the problem to certain combinatorially defined subspaces of upper triangular matrices, whose dimensions can be estimated in a straightforward way.
+Let us briefly explain these main ideas .
+To show that $\displaystyle\dim V\le {n\choose 2}+{k\choose 2}+1$, we first observe that $V$ belongs to some (projective) subvariety of a Grassmannian variety, which is invariant for the action by conjugation of the (solvable) group of invertible upper triangular matrices.
+The Borel Fixed Point Theorem then enables us to reduce the problem to linear subspaces that are invariant under conjugation by invertible upper triangular matrices.
+Such subspaces are spanned by diagonal matrices and matrix units, therefore their dimensions and the number of eigenvalues of their members can be estimated in a straightforward way.